artaasd95/trading-signals-reader-ai-bot/base-architecture.md

 # Crypto Trading Bot System Architecture

 ## System Overview
-**Purpose**: AI-powered cryptocurrency trading bot that processes natural language commands via Telegram, executes trades across multiple exchanges, and provides intelligent portfolio management with real-time monitoring.
+**Purpose**: AI-powered cryptocurrency trading bot that connects to external exchanges via CCXT, processes natural language commands via Telegram, executes trades by sending orders to exchanges, and provides intelligent portfolio management with real-time monitoring.

+**Important Note**: This system is NOT an exchange.
+It does not generate order books, perform order matching, or handle exchange-level operations.
+Instead, it acts as an intelligent trading client that connects to existing cryptocurrency exchanges using the CCXT library to load market data and send trading orders.

 ## Components